SandimL/Darubo-discord-bot/README.md

 # Darubo

-A Discord bot to beautify codes on the message channels
+A Discord bot to beautify codes on your message channel

 ## Invitation